ItsWachira/Hashnode_Blog_Posts/cl7g9qhgz0dy01unv8q2p6ua7.md

 ## Do I need to learn JavaScript before React?
 React is essentially a JavaScript library that prides itself on being "just JavaScript", if you're going to learn React, you will eventually need to become good at JavaScript as well.

-I am personally still learning JavaScript ( there are so many concepts to learn that I don't think any developer could say that they have finished learning a language ).
+I am personally still learning JavaScript ( there are so many concepts to learn that I don't think any developer could say they have exhausted them.
+This is because technology on its own is very  ).
 Some developers would argue that it is possible to just "start" with React, then somehow work your way to learning Javascript.

 Does it work?
 I don't have a precise answer to this.
 We approach concepts in different ways and it's safe to say learning is by far, relative to each individual.